 - November 15, 2014 - February 15, 2015 - Individual enrollment period

-Starting in 2014, the Affordable Care Act will herald in numerous regulations that affect all businesses.
+Starting in 2014, the Affordable Care Act ushered in numerous regulations that affect all businesses.
 These regulations will vary depending on employer size.
 Businesses classified as a "Large Employer" are determined to have more than 50 full-time equivalent employees, whereas "Small Employer" businesses have less than 50 full-time equivalent employees.
 Under the ACA, employees that work an average of 30 hours per week (130 total monthly hours) are considered full-time.
 Businesses should use caution when calculating their full-time employee number since part-time employment is also calculated into the final determination number.

 Whether you choose to offer health insurance coverage (or not) affects your business model.
 It affects your allocation of part-time versus full-time employment, compensation/benefits plan, and employee retention and attraction.